-All Those Yesterdays is a mental health and substance abuse therapy provider that includes: OWI assessments, substance use or mental health assessments, diagnosis, individual or group therapy, based on each client's individual needs, for people who are suffering from most any life stressor, or issue (substance abuse, job stress, divorce, marital issue, sexual issues, anxiety, depression, PTSD, ADHD, trauma, etc).
+All Those Yesterdays is a mental health and substance abuse therapy provider that includes: substance use assessments, mental health assessments, diagnosis, individual therapy, and/or group therapy based on each client's needs.
+These services are for people who are suffering from most any life stressor, or issue (substance abuse, job stress, divorce, marital issue, sexual issues, anxiety, depression, PTSD, ADHD, trauma, etc).
 The owner and sole clinician’s dream was to one day be able to give the gift that he has received himself over the years in the form of therapy.
 Stigma has caused so many people to not seek help when they are stressed, or struggling with life issues.
 Professionals in our community can be especially afraid to seek help due to a certain public image that people think they need to have.
 Everyone can benefit from therapy including; police officers, lawyers, doctors, therapists, nurses, teachers, and other helping professions.
 Many in the helping profession end up with what can be called "compassion fatigue" where they expend all their emotional energy on others that they have a hard time taking care of themselves.
 Ryan understands this fully and wants to be the trusted clinician that professionals can also turn to along with the rest of the population.
 This is part of why Ryan chooses to use self-disclosure openly to help reduce the stigma and help people understand that our mental health and substance use is just as important as our physical health.
 He feels society needs to get to the point where if they are struggling with something emotionally/mentally or a possible addiction they should feel the same about calling for a therapy appointment as easily as a patient would call a medical doctor if they are running a fever.

 All Those Yesterdays-Integrated Mental Health and Substance Abuse Counseling